thisjt/alertist/README.md

 ## Features

-- Supports dragging of the alert window
+- Supports dragging of the dialog window
 - Plenty of customizability
 - Function checker before calling okCallback
-- Pop out a form into the alert window (WIP)
+- Pop out a form into the dialog window

 ---